wesa-it/linux-user-setup/Arch-EndeavourOS/SETUP_systemd_grub.md

 ```

-To make this permanent write that in `/etc/udev/rules.d/99-kvmfr.rules`, needs 0666 permissions instead of 0660?:
+To make this permanent write that in `/etc/udev/rules.d/99-kvmfr.rules`.
 Changed default entries `MODE="0660"` to `MODE="0666"` and drop `OWNER="<user>"` because we're in the kvm group already.

 ```bash